clerk/clerk-nextjs-examples/README.md

 ## Using the examples

-Each example is a fully runnable application which you can use either as a starter or as guidelines on how you can utilize Clerk based on your requirements.
-In each examples folder, you will find instructions on how to bootstrap the application.
+Each example is a fully runnable application which you can use either as a starter or a guideline on how you can utilize Clerk based on your requirements.
+In each example folder, you will find instructions on how to bootstrap the application.

 ## Having trouble ?